 How should I use this medication?

 Take this medication by mouth.
+Take it as directed on the prescription label at the same time every day.
 To reduce nausea, this medication may be taken with food.
-Follow the directions on the prescription label.
-Take this medication at the same time each day and in the order directed on the package.
-Do not take your medication more often than directed.
+Do not take it more often than directed.

-Contact your care team regarding the use of this medication in children.
+Contact your care team about the use of this medication in children.
 Special care may be needed.

 What if I miss a dose?